(1788-1874)

 Jennings was educated at Yale School of Medicine, where he was taught the conventional medical practices of the day and began to practice the healing “art of drugopathy” (using medications to make sick people well by administering the same medicines that make healthy people sick).
 What is truly remarkable about Isaac Jennings is that he quickly realized that in the medical practice he was trained, he wasn’t seeing recovery or progress in his patients.

-Jennings asked this very question around 1820.
-He wrote an article about disease, and it was included in the publication Eternal Health Truths of a Century Ago, published in 1960.
+“What is a disease?”
+Jennings wrote an article about disease, and it was included in the publication Eternal Health Truths of a Century Ago.
 It was, and still is, the question of the day.

 Jennings simply believed that disease is the abatement of health–nothing more, nothing less.
 With good health, the organs perform their parts, untiring with undeviating steadiness, as the planets move in their orbits.
 The first step on the descending scale of health is the reduction of power; second, functional derangement; third, structural derangement, or organic disease.